 Healthy living tool

-Staying active and being healthy is a good thing we are told.
+Staying active and being healthy is a good thing.
 So, what can designers do to encourage active healthy living?
 And does it go beyond the level of the built environment?
 How can we encourage people to venture out of their homes and engage in “healing” activity?
 Two researchers have devised a multidisciplinary healthy living tool to help.

-The researchers looked at many theories and design practices to find potential building design that supports healthy behaviour and reduces stress.
+The researchers looked at many theories and design practices to find designs that support healthy behaviour and reduce stress.
 From this work they devised a multidisciplinary tool to guide design decision for shared spaces.
 The ultimate aim was to encourage people to engage physically, socially and psychologically in different built environment settings.

 Level footpaths, seating, and shade create an attractive and inclusive place to walk and sit.